DataDog/dd-sdk-android/docs/TROUBLESHOOTING.md

 This issue can occur if your dependencies rely on different Guava artifacts as the Datadog SDK for Android.
 The SDK uses AndroidX's WorkManager, which depends on a specific Guava dependency.

-Solve this issue by excluding the conflicting module from your dependency, eg:
+Solve this issue by excluding the conflicting module from your dependency:

 ```
 implementation ("com.datadoghq:dd-sdk-android:1.3.0") {